Internal Robustness of Growth Rate data: Introduction

-One such approach is the so-called ``Internal Robustness", pioneered in Ref.~\cite{Amendola:2012wc}.
-This is a fully Bayesian approach which is not only sensitive to the local minimum like a standard $\chi^2$ comparison, but also to the entire likelihood and can in principle detect the presence of systematics in the dataset.
-The main goal of this approach is to identify systematic-contaminated data-points, which can then be further analysed and potentially excluded if they cannot be corrected.
+In our paper we choose to follow a more direct approach which is based on Bayesian analysis called ``Internal Robustness'' method and was pioneered in Ref.~\cite{Amendola:2012wc}, see also Refs.~\cite{Heneka:2013hka,Heneka:2014ica} for applications of the method in supernovae data.
+This is a fully Bayesian approach which is not only sensitive to the local minimum like a standard $\chi^2$ comparison, but also to the entire likelihood and can in principle detect the presence of systematics in the data set.
+The main goal of this approach is to identify systematic-contaminated data-points, which can then be further analyzed and potentially excluded if they cannot be corrected.

-In this paper we present an application of the ``Internal Robustness" approach to the currently available growth-rate data in the form of $f\sigma_8(z)$ with the aim to examine the dataset for systematics and outlier points in a fully automated manner.
-The layout of our manuscript is as follows: in Sec.~\ref{basic-eqs} we provide the basic elements of FLRW cosmology related to our models, in Sec.~\ref{formalism} we briefly review the ``Internal Robustness" method and its application to the growth data, while in Sec.~\ref{data} we provide the compilation of growth data used in our analysis and finally, we discuss our results in Sec.~\ref{results}.
+In this paper we present an application of the ``Internal Robustness'' approach to the currently available growth-rate data in the form of $f\sigma_8(z)$ with the aim to examine the data set for systematics and outlier points in a fully automated manner.
+The reason we specifically use these data is twofold: first, the growth data are dynamic probes that can in principle discriminate between modifications of general relativity \cite{Nesseris:2007pa}; second, currently there is a tension between low redshift probes, such as the growth data, and the Planck 15 best fit cosmology.
+Therefore, it is imperative to have a data set whose statistical properties have been demonstrated to be robust before inferences about modified gravity models are made or the tension with Planck could be explained.

+The layout of our manuscript is as follows: in Sec.~\ref{basic-eqs} we provide the basic elements of FLRW cosmology related to our models, in Sec.~\ref{formalism} we briefly review the ``Internal Robustness'' method and its application to the growth data, while in Sec.~\ref{data} we provide the compilation of growth data used in our analysis and finally, we discuss our results in Sec.~\ref{results}.